roboticaml/roboticaml.github.io/posts/robotica-stack.md

 The Robotica Stack blends world-leading automated AI from [DataRobot](./what-is-datarobot) and [Microsoft Azure](./microsoft-cognitive-services) with open-source version control, testing and reporting products with our unique software to deliver fully-automated, evolving machine learning with comprehensive result explanations and compliance proof.

 # Our Platform
-Robotica is committed to providing robust and scalable solutions for every customer.
+Robotica Machine Learning is committed to providing robust and scalable solutions for every customer.
 We know that each customer is different, which is why all of our solutions are too.
 Projects within the same organisation may or many not share technologies, infrastructure and processes; the business objectives may be very different and necessitate contrasting approaches and solutions.
 There is always a balance between speed to market, accuracy, flexibility, longevity and clarity of result.
 Our truly agile process enables us to discover how to apply that balance, seeking out and embracing changing requirements so as to deliver a well-fitting solution.

 ## Test First